markostanimirovic/ngrx-handlers/README.md

 ![Magic](https://media2.giphy.com/media/12NUbkX6p4xOO4/giphy.gif?cid=ecf05e47o0k6y4gdqo9ywj9y5q0wtqzsa8jnr900xih3myds&rid=giphy.gif)

-`combineHandlers` function creates strongly typed actions and a reducer with O(1) efficiency.
+`combineHandlers` function returns strongly typed action creators and a reducer with O(1) efficiency.

 Another great thing about `combineHandlers` is that you don't have to manually write action types.
-For example, when the feature name is `books` and the action name is `fetchBooks`, it will create an action with the type `[Books] Fetch Books`.
+For example, when the feature name is `books` and the action name is `fetchBooks`, it will generate an action creator with the type `[Books] Fetch Books`.

 In case you need to define an action without state changes, this plugin provides `plain` and `withPayload` functions.